 Treating the patient seated, ROM to the ipsilateral side was restricted by 30 per cent and reproducing the neck pain on movement.
 Cross-fibre manipulation to the fibres of trapezius near the clavicular insertion for no more than 20 seconds ‘switched off’ the pain immediately.
 Immediately, no referral to the neck or head.
 Immediately, full range of movement restored.
 So immediate in fact, that I considered the muscle did not have time to ‘relax’.
 There was no stretching involved.
 No rest period.
 No heat therapy.
 In fact in most cases, not only is the pain pattern ‘switched off’ but the tenderness associated disappears, range of movement is restored and strength and proprioception restored.
 Immediately.

-Let me give you a second example I see frequently…
+A second example I see frequently:

 This kind of thinking has led my success in Myotherapy.
 Check out kingmyopro.com for your next PD.
 Register your interest here.